jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/VirtualAnatomy/ExplorerLevel/MeshSelector.md

 # VERY IMPORTANT

-Each merged part **MUST BE A SKELETAL MESH**, and each picker model **MUST BE A STATIC MESH**.
+Each merged part **MUST BE A SKELETAL MESH**, and each picker model **MUST BE A STATIC MESH AND CHILD OF THE SKELETAL MESH (MERGED BODY PART)**.
 This decision was made as the lesser of two evils due to the engine's class structure limitations.
 Specifically, it is not possible to directly retrieve a `Static Mesh Component` (as opposed to static mesh actors) from a parent element.

 As a result, you cannot do something like this in code: